SysBehr/BehrNecessities/README.md

 # BehrNecessities

-Disclaimer: I'm bad at GitHub :)
+Disclaimer: I'm bad (read:new) at GitHub :)

-As of 12.14.2018 the only functional production-ready scripts are the Update Toast Notification discovery/remediation scripts
+\ConfigItems are the only functional things at the moment - the Toast Notifications are the production ready scripts, but feel free to take a look at the cache management scripts.